ykat0/capital/README.md

 Last updated: 2019-11-15

-we present CAPITAL, a method for comparing pseudotime trajectories with tree alignment whereby trajectories including branching can be globally compared without any knowledge of paths to be compared.
+We present CAPITAL, a method for comparing pseudotime trajectories with tree alignment whereby trajectories including branching can be globally compared without any knowledge of paths to be compared.

 Coming soon.